zhengqu-x/zhengqu-x.github.io/_talks/2017-05-siam-optimization.md

 date: 2017-05-01
 location: "Vancouver, Canada"
 link: "https://www.siam.org/meetings/op17/"
-slides: "slidesOPT17.pdf"
 ---

 Presented at the SIAM Conference on Optimization, May 2017.
-[Slides](slidesOPT17.pdf).